Special civil engineering

 Around 15 specialists are needed each day on the construction site high in the mountains to keep the progress of the project on track.
 Project manager Körbler, "For one 30 m long bored pile we need five mixer loads of concrete.
 This requires careful organization by the team, especially when there are snow drifts on the mountain roads which is possible even in May."

 In addition to the large drilling machines, the 640 E Sennebogen duty cycle crane with its 40 t load capacity is an important service provider on the building site.
 Designed for particularly challenging, dynamic applications with numerous attachment options, the machine can be used in a wide variety of ways.
 Precisely because of this multitude of potential applications, the crane was delivered early on in the project and was used to help install site equipment.
 As Joseph Warum, machine specialist at IBS GmbH in Ardagger Stift, points out, "The Sennebogen 640 E duty cycle crane can make full use of all its strengths on this project.
 Its telescoping undercarriage means it is easy to transport, it is flexible and easy to operate.
 It has already demonstrated this when setting up the site.
-The fact that it can operate as a crane, excavator and grabber means that it offers powerful support to the rotary drill machines, from moving heavy components via the threads of the reinforcement cages to surveying and loading operations.
+The fact that it can operate as a crane, material handler and grabber means that it offers powerful support to the rotary drill machines, from moving heavy components via the threads of the reinforcement cages to surveying and loading operations.
 Not least, it also acts as a kind of joker when a pile gets stuck.
 This can easily happen as we are dealing with drill depths of up to 30 m."
 The 40 ton duty cycle crane is particularly suited to underground engineering with its robust construction, powerful multi-circuit hydraulic system and strong rotary drive.
 Two 12 t freefall winches provide optimum traction.
 These are also available in the heavier 16 t version as an optional extra.
 With a maximum boom length of up to 41.1 m, an optional auxiliary boom and fly boom, and its 186 kW engine, the duty cycle crane is also ideally equipped to operate as a crane with a load capacity of up to 40 t.

 Martin Rapp, Project Manager, Porr Bau GmbH, explained the procedure to Austrian industry magazine, Baublatt.Österreich, "The excavation needs to be supported to protect the piles.
 The loosened material is supported by either the drill auger or bucket and the boring tube is driven into the ground in advance.
 Once the drilling process is completed, the drilled pile is surveyed.
 This is where the SENNEBOGEN 640 E is put into operation with our surveying system.
 Any discrepancy between the bored pile and the planned position is ascertained and the data is assessed immediately.
 It says a lot about the quality of the teams and the equipment that we haven't had any discrepancy problems with the bored piles."